 John W. Conklin

-Professor of Mechanical and Aerospace Engineering, University of Florida
+Professor of Mechanical and Aerospace Engineering, University of Florida, UnitedStates

 John W. Conklin is the Don D. and Ruth S. Eckis Professor of Mechanical and Aerospace Engineering at the University of Florida and Assistant Director of the UF Astraeus Space Institute.
 He joined the UF faculty in 2012 after a three-year research associateship at the W.W.
 Hansen Experimental Physics Laboratory at Stanford.
 He received his BS and MEng degrees from Cornell and PhD from Stanford.
 In 2011, John was the Fulbright Junior Lecturer at the University of Trento in Italy.
 He has served as Vice-chair and member of NASA’s Astrophysics Advisory Committee.
 John has been awarded the NASA Group Achievement Award in 2005 for the Gravity Probe B science team, the Balhaus Prize in 2009 for best PhD thesis in Aeronautics and Astronautics at Stanford, the Zeldovich Medal in 2010, the NASA Early Career Faculty Award in 2014, NASA’s Nancy Grace Roman Technology Fellowship in Space Astrophysics for Early Career Researchers in 2015 and the Space Science Award from AIAA in 2016.